 There are mistaken beliefs held by both religious and scientific people about God and Its vast creation, the Universe.
-Even today, many religious people dogmatically insist that the creation story contained in the Book of Genesis, or in some other holy work, is true, despite the mountain of evidence that has been accumulated over the past centuries by many individuals, which evidence shows that this simplistic religious account of how God created the Universe and Life on Earth is very clearly wrong.
+Even today, many religious people dogmatically insist that the creation story contained in the Book of Genesis, or in some other holy work, is true, despite the mountain of evidence that has been accumulated over the past centuries by many individuals, which evidence shows that this simplistic religious account of how God created the Universe and Life on Earth is clearly wrong.
 On the other hand, there are many scientific people, whom I have denoted by the term “scientific simpletons,” who believe that the Universe and everything in it originated and developed strictly in accordance with natural laws, with no divine intervention on the part of God, except perhaps to set things in motion and set the laws that govern its development.
 Since both of these simplistic views about how the Universe started, developed, and has reached its present state are wrong, what then is the truth about how God created the Universe and everything in it, including the Life that teems on the planet Earth?

 In many religious people’s view, God is a divine drudge that, for example, happily or contentedly spends its time creating every single individual organism that is born, and then determines exactly how it will behave during the course of its life.
 Some silly religious people would go even further and say that God decides the motion of every single atom in the Universe at every instant of time, as It has done since the beginning of time.
 Such a myopic view of God would leave It no time to do much else.
-But God is much more clever and efficient than this, for instead it chooses to invent and perfect, in the case of terrestrial life, the processes of birth and development – whether morphological, behavioural, or reproductive – which processes then enable new organisms to be born continually and develop into functioning organisms without the need for God to have to intervene continually for these things to happen.
-In other words, contrary to a widespread traditional religious belief, God most emphatically does not intervene in everything that happens in the Universe, as well as in the lives of every single organism or human being, at every single moment of time.
+But God is much more clever and efficient than this, for instead It chooses to invent and perfect, in the case of terrestrial life, the processes of birth and development – whether morphological, behavioural, or reproductive – which processes then enable new organisms to be born continually and develop into functioning organisms without the need for God to have to intervene continually for these things to happen.
+In other words, contrary to a widespread traditional religious belief, God most emphatically does not intervene in everything that happens in the Universe, as well as in the lives of every single living organism or human being, at every single moment of time.
 The same is true of the Universe: God set the Universe into being in the cataclysmic event known as the Big Bang.
 Afterwards, it closely monitored its development, while deciding how it would develop, such as the formation of stars, planets, galaxies, and other things that exist in the Universe.
 However, just as in the case of Life on Earth, God most emphatically does not intervene in the formation of every single star in the Universe, nor does It determine how long that star will shine before it runs out of fuel, and so forth.
-Rather, God has set certain rules and general processes into motion, such as the law of gravity, which determines that matter will tend to coalesce into stable compact bodies like stars and planets, as well as large stable configurations of stars in galaxies, nuclear fusion, which is the process by which stars combust and produce the prodigious amounts of energy which they produce throughout their usually very long lives, and the speed of light, which is a fixed speed that is seemingly the same in all parts of the Universe.
+Rather, God has set certain rules and general processes into motion, such as the law of gravity, which determines that matter will tend to coalesce into stable compact bodies like stars and planets, as well as large stable configurations of stars in galaxies, nuclear fusion, which is the process by which stars combust and produce the prodigious amounts of energy which they produce throughout their usually very long lives, and the speed of light, which is a fixed speed that is assumed to be the same in all parts of the Universe.

-Even the recently-made astronomical observation that the rate at which the Universe is expanding is increasing is, in my opinion, an instance of God’s intervention in the development of the Universe.
+Even the recent astronomical observation that the rate at which the Universe is expanding is increasing is, in my opinion, an instance of God’s intervention in the development of the Universe.
 Clearly, since God is the Creator of the Universe, It can modify the rate at which the Universe is expanding, just as It may have done in the past, whether to speed up or slow down this rate, as It decides is best for Its purposes.
-Of course, when God makes changes, It has to take into consideration the laws which It has already promulgated for the Universe’s development, as well as consider how the new changes It wishes to make will affect the Universe’s, or a part of the Universe’s, subsequent development.
+Of course, when God makes changes, It has to take into consideration the laws that It has already promulgated for the Universe’s development, as well as consider how the new changes It wishes to make will affect the Universe’s, or a part of the Universe’s, subsequent development.

 The God that created our Universe and Life on Earth is a God that likes variety and likes to experiment and create new things.
 Although there is much homogeneity visible in the Universe, there are all sorts of unusual objects and phenomena which astronomers have discovered in recent decades following the development of larger and more precise terrestrial telescopes, as well as telescopes that lie outside the Earth’s distorting atmosphere.
 This is evidence of God the Divine Inventor at work.
 Long before It turned Its attention to developing a radically new kind of existence on the Earth, God spent the preceding nine billion years or so determining, formulating, modifying, and varying the vast objects and entities that exist in the Universe.
 The enormous variety of Life that exists, and has existed on the Earth in past ages, is testament of God’s fondness for variety, since these different life forms most certainly could not have arisen by the processes that are posited by the mistaken theory of evolution, namely, beneficial random changes and transformations, some of which are then selected and propagated by natural selection.